Roughnecks of Sherwood Forest

 Within a month, sufficient equipment had arrived to enable spudding the first well.
 Two others quickly followed.

 Four crews worked 12-hour tours with “National 50” rigs equipped with 87-foot jackknife masts.
 The roughnecks amazed their British counterparts with their drilling speed.

 Using innovative methods, the Americans drilled an average of one well per week in Duke’s Wood, while the British took at least five weeks per well.

 The British crews made it a practice to change bits at 30-foot intervals.
 The Americans kept using the same bit as long as it was “making hole.”

 By August, the Yanks of Sherwood Forest had completed 36 new wells, despite the challenges of wartime rationing of fuel, food, and other shortages.

-By January of 1944, the oilmen were credited with 94 completions and 76 producers.
+By January of 1944, the American oilmen were credited with 94 completions and 76 producing oil wells.
 But not without cost.
 While working Rig No. 148, derrickman Herman Douthit was killed when he fell from a drilling mast.
-He was buried with full military honors.
+Douthit was buried with full military honors.

 Today, Douthit remains the only civilian ever buried at the American Military Cemetery in Cambridge.